hyperledger/indy-hipe/text/rel-mgmt-protocol/README.md

 Besides, any consensus protocol or blockchain-like mechanism arbitrating between different views of state really represents a new centralization.
-If we are really serious about decentralization, we accept its drawbacks along with its advantages, and we find a way to be robust, efficient, easy to implement, and compatible with great UX.
+If we are serious about decentralization, we accept its drawbacks along with its advantages, and we find a way to be robust, efficient, easy to implement, and compatible with great UX.
 That is the goal, and this protocol achieves it, just as git solves problems for millions of